WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 #### Cross-Origin Support

-Documents inside a fenced frame tree that are cross-origin to the mapped URL of the fenced frame config of the main ad frame can send automatic beacons if **both** it and the top-level frame inside the fenced frame tree are opted in.
+Documents inside a fenced frame tree that are cross-origin to the mapped URL of the fenced frame config of the root frame can send automatic beacons if **both** it and the top-level frame inside the fenced frame tree are opted in.

 The top-level frame opts in by being served with the response header `Allow-Cross-Origin-Event-Reporting: true`.